springfall2008/batpred/README.md

 The following are entity names in the Ocotpus Energy plugin:
   - metric_octopus_import
   - metric_octopus_export
-Or if you don't have that then set:
+Or manually set your rates using:
+  - rates_import
+    - start
+      end
+      rate
+  - rates_export
+    - start
+      end
+      rate

+Or set assumed rates for the house, battery charging and export.
+You can't enable automatic charging windows with this option.
   - metric_house - Set to the cost per Kwh of importing energy when you could have used the battery
   - metric_battery - Set to the cost per Kwh of charging the battery
   - metric_export - Set to the price per Kwh you get for exporting
-  - metric_min_improvement - Set a threshold for reducing the battery charge level, e.g. set to 5 it will only reduce further if it saves at least 5p

 These are configuration items that you can modify to fit your needs:
   - timezone - Set to your local timezone, default is Europe/London (https://gist.github.com/heyalexej/8bf688fd67d7199be4a1682b3eec7568)